nkiro33/Rossmann-Store-Sales/README.md

 Both notebooks together provide a comprehensive approach to solving the Rossmann Store Sales forecasting challenge, from raw data processing to developing and evaluating a sophisticated time series forecasting model.

-## Kaggle Competition Score

-I participated in the Rossmann Store Sales forecasting competition on Kaggle and achieved the following score:

-**Private Leaderboard Score:** XX.XXXXX
-**Public Leaderboard Score:** YY.YYYYY

-This score reflects the accuracy of my sales forecasting model compared to other participants in the competition.
-For more details, visit [my Kaggle profile](https://www.kaggle.com/yourusername).